lamberta/devkit-doc/api/ui/color.md

     * `b {number} = 0` ---The blue value of the color, from 0 to 255.
     * `a {number} = 1` ---The alpha value of the color, from 0 to 1.

+Color component values can be passed as object properties to the constructor:

 ~~~
 var rgba = new Color({r: 23, g: 234, b: 0, a: 0.8});
 ~~~